roushjac/pix2pix-tensorflow/README.md

 devices with Firebase (.tflite).

-Getting into implementing this has revealed itself to be much more complicated than I initially thought and will take more time than I had anticiptaed.
+Getting into implementing this has revealed itself to be much more complicated than I initially thought and will take more time than I had anticipated.
 I will likely end up creating my own version of the model in Keras in the future.
 As of May 2019, I'm putting this on hold to work on other projects.